What Can You Do with a Pharmacy Technician Diploma?

 Why Choose Penn Foster College?

-Hands-On Pharmacy Technician Learning with CVS Pharmacy & Walgreens
+Hands-On Pharmacy Technician Learning with CVS Pharmacy, Kroger & Walgreens

-At the end of your pharmacy tech program, you’ll have the opportunity to gain valuable, real-world experience at a CVS/pharmacy or Walgreens near you as part of our required hands-on training externship.
+At the end of your pharmacy tech program, you'll have the opportunity to gain valuable, real-word experience at a CVS, Kroger or Walgreens Pharmacy near you as a part of our required hands-on training externship.

 The healthcare industry is continuously growing, and with an aging population, Pharmacy Technician Professionals are being called on to take on more and more duties.
 With 4% job growth through 2029 and over 15,000 new pharmacy technician jobs projected in the United States, there’s no better time than now to take the first steps toward a fast-paced, in-demand career.
 With training and experience, some pharmacy technicians can earn as much as $49,130 per year,¹ you can start training for a rewarding position in the field with Penn Foster today!

 A Customized Online Learning Experience